MicrosoftDocs/visualstudio-docs/docs/ide/solutions-and-projects-in-visual-studio.md

 ## Solutions

 A project is contained within a *solution*.
-Despite its name, a solution is not an "answer".
+Despite its name, a solution isn't an "answer".
 It's simply a container for one or more related projects, along with build information, Visual Studio window settings, and any miscellaneous files that aren't associated with a particular project.

 ### Solution file